Unearthlyglow/Unearthlyglow/README.md

 - 🤝 I’m looking for help with **anything that is related to web-development or music.
 Althought I believe I know my path, I am more than willing to take advice from anything willing to help me get better at the two topics listed previously.**

-- 👨‍💻 All of my projects are available at [Coming Soon]
+- 👨‍💻 All of my projects are available at [Coming Soon]: (Coming Soon)
 -
 - 📝 I regularly write articles on [https://www.ccm-biome.com/#/](https://www.ccm-biome.com/#/)